ItsCubeTime/FastPBR/README.md

 * Height (uses Eevee's mist pass, so depending on the usecase the output of this might not be ideal)
 * Transparency
 *
-# Limitations
-* Can only bake from a single perspective (of which you choose) as the addon uses Eevee and workbench to perform the bakes.
-In other words, you cant bake using a target mesh.

 # Quick demo video